300 eggs. 20 chickens. 15 gallons of milk. 25 pounds of Tuna. That’s what a recent news report tallied that the line-up at a physique…

 How Does the Protein on Your Plate Turn into Muscle?

-For optimal muscle gains, you need a steady intake of protein throughout the day, but once you’ve consumed your high protein meal or shake, what happens to your body?
+For optimal muscle gains, you need a steady intake of protein throughout the day, but once you’ve consumed your high protein meal, what happens to your body?
 How does protein assist muscle growth?

 To start with, your stomach and small intestine contain enzymes which start breaking down the protein to create peptides.
 These are chains of amino acids which build up the muscle in your body.